rinigus/pure-maps/geocoders/README.md

 ## Tips

-To download data you should always use `poor.http.get` or `poor.http.get_json` in order to use Poor's user-agent and default timeout and error handling.
+To download data you should always use `poor.http.get` or `poor.http.get_json` in order to use WhoGo's user-agent and default timeout and error handling.
 You might also find `poor.AttrDict`, a dictionary with attribute access to keys, convenient when working with JSON data.

 Use `~/.local/share/harbour-whogo-maps/geocoders` as a local installation directory in which to place your files.
-Restart Poor, and your geocoder should be loaded, listed and available for use.
+Restart WhoGo Maps, and your geocoder should be loaded, listed and available for use.
 During development, consider keeping your files under the WhoGo Maps source tree and using the Python interpreter or a test script, e.g.

 ```python
 >>> import poor